m-moris/log4j2-azure-blob-appender/README.md

 ## What's New

+**Updated 2024/3/11**

+- Update dependent libraries
+- JDK version has been changed from 8 to 11

 **Important 2022/4/28**

 The version of Azure SDK Blob used internally has been updated from V8 to V12.
 However, there is no change in the interface.